arduino/docs-content/content/learn/05.communication/05.lorawan-101/lorawan-101.md

 ### Example: Sending and Receiving Data to a Network Server

-Using Arduino hardware and software to communicate with LoRa and LoRaWAN networks is simple; let's check out an example.
-This example uses an MKR WAN 1310 board and the MKRWAN library to send data to a LoRaWAN network, in this case, TTN.
+Using Arduino hardware and software to communicate with LoRa®-based networks is simple; let's check out an example.
+This example uses an MKR WAN 1310 board and the MKRWAN library to send data to a LoRa-based networks, in this case, TTN.
 The circuit for this example is shown in the image below:

 ![Circuit used in the example.](assets/lorawan-101_img13.png)